hope-ui/hope-ui/README.md

 - **Themeable**: Use Hope UI's design system or customize it using the theming features.
 - **Dark mode**: Add dark mode support to your app with just a few lines of code.
 All components are built with dark mode in mind.
 - **Style props**: All component styles can be overridden or extended via style props like `<Box bg="tomato" padding="24px">Box</Box>`.
-- **Headless-able**: Create your own design system with all the available, unstyled, low level primitives.

 ## Project status

 > ⚠️ Hope UI is still under development and is not ready for production.

-> ⚠️ The `main` branch of the repo will remain unchanged until the end of SolidHack voting (May 2nd).

 ## Documentation